isocpp/CppCoreGuidelines/CppCoreGuidelines.md

                                         // to people who know measure()
     auto [x, y] = measure(obj4);        // don't; it's likely to be confusing

-The overly-generic `pair` and `tuple` should be used only when the value returned represents to independent entities rather than an abstraction.
+The overly-generic `pair` and `tuple` should be used only when the value returned represents independent entities rather than an abstraction.

 Another example, use a specific type along the lines of `variant<T, error_code>`, rather than using the generic `tuple`.